DanielOaks/mlpds/README.md

 To connect the backend, set the environment variable `MLPDS_CLIENT_BACKEND_URL` to the backend's URL without the trailing slash.
 You can set this in the `.env.local` file and it'll get automatically picked up.

+## Submitting Fineline images

+Set the environment variable `MLPDS_CLIENT_SUBMIT_FINELINE_URL` to set the URL where we should send new fineline add requests.
+You can set this in the `.env.local` file and it'll get automatically picked up.

 -----